aerobless/knowledge/☁️ SaaS & Web/📧 E-Mail Forwarding.md

 4. Verify that the name servers were changed correctly and your domain points to Cloudflare.
 5. Verify that you can receive forwarded emails.
 6. Go into [Gmail settings -> accounts](https://mail.google.com/mail/u/0/#settings/accounts) add your custom address under the tab "Send mail as:".
 Follow the wizards to verify the address.
-7. Verify that you can send emails from your custom domain via Gmail.&#x20;
+7. Verify that you can send emails from your custom domain via Gmail.